elkorn/afronski.github.io/_drafts/nodejs-evolution.md

 - Supporting mesh topology (like in [this module](https://github.com/dominictarr/scuttlebutt)).
 - Solving problems with *`NPM`* and keeping it *awesome* (by providing [mirrors](http://npmjs.eu/) or [scaling it](https://scalenpm.org/) and [decentralizing](http://blog.nodejs.org/2013/11/26/npm-post-mortem/)).

-Reported enhancements are just the tip of the iceberg and even you can expand this list.
-I encourage you to subscribe into *Node.js* [mailing list](https://groups.google.com/forum/#!forum/nodejs) and then observe, learn, share ideas and experience, discuss.
+The reported enhancements are just the tip of the iceberg and even you can expand this list.
+I encourage you to subscribe to *Node.js* [mailing list](https://groups.google.com/forum/#!forum/nodejs) and then observe, learn, share ideas and experience, discuss.

 I encourage you to be a conscious and active member of the community, maybe involve in some initiatives mentioned above, like mirroring or scaling the *`NPM`* etc.

-Future will look promising only when platform will evolve with it and evolution depends only from us.
+The future looks promising only with the platform evolving with it - and evolution depends only on us.

 # References